Kitura/Kitura/.github/CONTRIBUTING.md

    *Note: Xcode is macOS only, Linux users will need to use a different editor.*

 3. All source code submitted requires an Apache License header at the top of the file.
-A Github Gist of this text can be found [here](https://gist.github.com/SwiftDevOps/141437c6861f88c959d0731bc3b16bee), just copy and paste it at the top of any new files your submitting.
+A Github Gist of this text can be found [here](https://gist.github.com/SwiftDevOps/141437c6861f88c959d0731bc3b16bee), just copy and paste it at the top of any new files you're submitting.

 4. Ensure all tests pass with your changes by running `swift test` in Terminal.
 If there is any new functionality introduced by your changes, new test case(s) may be required.
 If you need any help writing tests, contact us on [Slack](http://swift-at-ibm-slack.mybluemix.net/).